GlacioHack/xdem/doc/source/dem_class.md

 ```

 ## Statistics
-The [`get_stats()`](https://geoutils.readthedocs.io/en/latest/gen_modules/geoutils.Raster.get_stats.html) method allows to extract key statistical information from a raster in a dictionary.
+The {func}`~gu.Raster.get_stats` method allows to extract key statistical information from a DEM in a dictionary.

 - Get all statistics in a dict:
 ```{code-cell} ipython3
 dem.get_stats()
 ```

-The DEM statistics functionalities in `xdem` are based on those in `geoutils`.
+The DEM statistics functionalities in xDEM are based on those in GeoUtils.
-For more information on computing statistics, please refer to the [`geoutils` documentation](https://geoutils.readthedocs.io/en/latest/raster_class.html#obtain-statistics).
+For more information on computing statistics, please refer to [GeoUtils' documentation](https://geoutils.readthedocs.io/en/stable/stats.html).

-Note: as [`get_stats()`](https://geoutils.readthedocs.io/en/latest/gen_modules/geoutils.Raster.get_stats.html) is a raster method, it can also be used for terrain attributes:
+Note: as {func}`~gu.Raster.get_stats` is a raster method, it can also be used for terrain attributes:
 ```{code-cell} ipython3
 slope.get_stats()
 ```